 Our Group adopts various measures as part of risk management process to mitigate market risk.
 An accurate and timely valuation of a position is critical in ensuring current market exposure is not mismatched.
 Our GRC with the assistance of GMRC and GUC ensure that the risk exposures undertaken by our Group is within the risk appetite approved by our Board.
-GRC, GMRC and GUC, supported by the Market Risk CoE in GRD is responsible to measure and control our Group's market risk through robust measurement and market risk limit monitoring while facilitating business growth within a controlled and transparent risk management framework.
+GRC, GMRC and GUC, are responsible for measuring and controlling our Group's market risk through robust measurement and market risk limit monitoring while facilitating business growth within a controlled and transparent risk management framework.